 Luckily, Bryson’s accident happened in the right place.
 Emergency crews came fast.
-He was airlifted to a big-city medical center, and then, hours later, to an even bigger, better one.
+He was airlifted to a big-city medical center, and then, hours later, to an even bigger one.
 He survived six weeks in intensive care and several surgeries.
-His scary burns, cuts, reorganized innards, and slight brain injury are all likely to heal.
+His scary burn, cuts, reorganized innards, and slight brain injury are all likely to heal.

 The police aren’t sure what happened when that van cut in front of him and he swerved into the back of a parked flatbed truck on the side of the highway.
 But it’s pretty clear two things weren’t working in his favor:

 - His age.
 He’s 19, three years older than you.
 Researchers have only recently learned that the human brain doesn’t fully develop until the mid-20s.
 In terms of risk assessment, judgment, and restraint, you guys literally don’t think like us.